School Group Tours

 Exhibitions

-Depending on the size of your group and tour length, student groups can tour anywhere between one to three exhibitions.
-Descriptions of our core exhibitions are listed below.
+Depending on the size of your group and tour length, student groups can tour anywhere between 1 – 3 exhibitions.

 Students learn about the causes and effects of the Holocaust through the experiences of Oregon’s survivors.
 This exhibition is an effective learning experience for students at any stage in their learning about the Holocaust.